 Don't worry about this too much if you are 2nd dan or below.
 You will be able to understand what is kigurai when you improve.
 This is not something we understand without enough experience in kendo and life.
 If you want to know more about seme, you can read this article, Seme and San Sappo.

 Kendo kata will give us these great benefits.
+There are some points to improve your kata.
 Are there any reasons why we don't have to study kata?

 We need two people to practice Kendo kata and they have their own role.
 One is called uchitachi (some people call it uchidachi) and shitachi (some call it shidachi).

 Uchitachi is a role of a higher grade people since it is a "teaching" position.
 Uchitachi initiates movements and controls all the distances.
 Uchitachi lets shitachi concentrate on learning techniques.

 Shitachi is generally a student.
 It involves more movements and techniques.
 When uchitachi moves, shitachi follows.

 However, since we have to know both sides, we do not have to stick to the rule mentioned above.
 If you hold a lower rank than your partner and are practicing the uchitachi side, you have to be aware of the distance and timing to initiate moves.

 I recommend learning how to breathe in kata, after you acquire the movements.
 In other words, you will not be able to learn how to breathe because you are too busy to try to remember the kata movements.

 It is still a good idea to know how to breathe in kata.
 If you want to know how it should be done, this article, Breathing in Kata, may help.